 Sigh, dramatic, hand-to-forehead sigh.

-I get a little dismayed when I see travel site after travel site where the people are going on wilderness treks, venture into developing countries, or backpack across mountain ranges.
+It’s dismaying to see site after travel site inviting us on wilderness treks, or backpacking across mountain ranges.

 My husband would tell you that I face enough hazards in the backyard.
-He usually makes such a comment when he finds me covered in dirt, every gardening utensil we own scattered about, dragging around behind me a green garbage bag bursting with debris.
-Frequently, he makes a statement related to this observation before using the garden hose to clean me off so I don’t carry the mess inside the house.
+He makes such comments after finding me covered in dirt, every gardening utensil we own nearby.
+Behind me, I drag a green garbage bag bursting with debris.
+Alex states that observation before using the garden hose to clean me off before I enter the house.

 My ability to find thrills—snakes, swooping hawks, pinecone tossing squirrels—in the yard is why I think any trip to any location and of any duration can include escapades—you just have to let them happen and pay attention as they do.